Esports and Education: how to develop managerial skills in a playful environment

 Would you like your children to engage in a social activity, in which they will learn about task division, roles, and responsibility of collaborating in a group while being encouraged to communicate in English with people from all over the world?
-If you would be interested in this type of experience and if you think these skills will be useful for their future, let them play.
+If you are interested in this type of experience and think these skills will be useful for their future, let them play.
+Are you familiar with Esports in education and the skills related to it?

 Video games help children develop a wide array of different skills, but gaming is only beneficial if it’s approached in the right way.
 The playful part needs to be inserted within an educational programme that includes physical activities and raises awareness regarding the risks of a sedentary lifestyle.